GoldenMaximo/movie-cast-finder/README.md

-# Movie Cast Finder - *Not yet functional*
+# Movie Cast Finder
 > A lightweight VanillaJS and Bootstrap movie cast search interface

-This is a personal application intended mainly as a modern JS workout.
+I'll finish it eventually, this is a personal application intended mainly as a modern JS workout.
 No tutorials were used. 💯 Trying to up my game at promises, async await, classes, ES6 Modules - import/export, Webpack, SASS etc.

 ## Usage example